canonical-web-and-design/practices/README.md

   - [github](workflow/github.md): How to contribute to our GitHub projects
   - [labels](workflow/labels.md): The standard labels used in our GitHub projects
   - [qa-steps](workflow/qa-steps.md): Recommendations for common QA steps when reviewing PRs
-- [CONTRIBUTING](CONTRIBUTING.md): How to contribute to this practices repository itsemf
+- [CONTRIBUTING](CONTRIBUTING.md): How to contribute to this practices repository itself
 - [README](README.md): About this practices repository (this document)